jelambrar96/resumes/markdown/jelambrar.md

 ----------

 : **Alcaldía de Barranquilla: Backend programming instructor with Python** (since Feb 2024)
   - Develop and organize educational programs tailored to the development of Python programming skills and computational thinking.
   - Explain complex concepts in a clear and comprehensible manner.
   - Create tests and projects to assess understanding and application of knowledge.
   - Manage group dynamics and problem-solving in the classroom.
   - Promote analysis and problem-solving through programming, as well as autonomous learning.
   - Connect teaching tools and methods with the latest software development technologies.

-: **Pragma SA:** (since Mar 2023 to Sep 2023)
+: **Pragma SA: Data Enginer** (since Mar 2023 to Sep 2023)
   - Collect, Analyze and process corporate data.
   - Build ETL processes to obtain structuring and unstructured corporate data analysis.
   - Implement AWS cloud computing tools for processing structured and unstructured data.
 AWS Lambda, AWS Glue, AWS S3.